hu-mre/mhd-simulation/README.md

 Additional files

 The measured spectral data files are given for the program test.
-These files are loaded in the above programs.
-These data files should be placed in the same directory of the executable files.
+These files are loaded in the above programs and should be placed in the same directory as the executable files.

 a1nakaoka.csv
 a2nakaoka.csv